Analytical Insights and Universal Behavior in Fast Thermal Equilibration Protocols: Conclusion

 \section{Conclusion}

-We have reviewed how to construct ESE protocols, in particular, we have shown that for a Brownian particle in a harmonic potential with time-dependent stiffness and at equilibrium initially with a Gaussian distribution, the position distribution remains Gaussian for later times and the variance of the position distribution depends on the protocol.
+We have reviewed how to construct ESE protocols.
+In particular, we have shown that a Brownian particle in a harmonic potential with time-dependent stiffness and at initial equilibrium with a Gaussian distribution, the position distribution remains Gaussian for later times.
+Additionally, the variance of the position distribution depends on the protocol.
 Moreover, we have thoroughly described the two-step protocol and examined its energetic behaviors.
-Notably, we obtained analytical expressions for the distribution functions of work, heat, and entropy production.
-These analytical solutions comply with the fluctuation theorems and identities well-established in the existing literature~\cite{Evans1, Evans2, gallavottiDynamicalEnsemblesStationary1995, Crooks1998, crooks_entropy_1999, Jar97, jarzynski_equilibrium_1997}.
+Notably, we obtained analytical expressions for the distribution functions of work, heat, and produced entropy.
+These analytical solutions comply with the fluctuation theorems and identities well-established in the existing literature Refs.~\cite{Evans1, Evans2, gallavottiDynamicalEnsemblesStationary1995, Crooks1998, crooks_entropy_1999, Jar97, jarzynski_equilibrium_1997}.

 The significance of the two-step protocol extends beyond analytical solutions, as it also characterizes more general protocols within the time range of interest of the shortcut protocols (i.e., when $t_f \ll \taurel$).
-Our findings unveil intriguing insights into the behavior of various protocols that are of common interest for theoretical and experimental investigations.
+Our findings unveil intriguing insights into the behavior of various protocols that are of common interest for theoretical and experimental research.
 The average value of the stiffness $k_m$ is inversely proportional to the protocol duration $t_f$, explicitly given by Eq.~(\ref{eq:km_tf_short}).
 This relation can serve as a guide for designing fast thermalization protocols.
 It also imposes some restrictions on them.
 If for some practical application the stiffness has to be bounded, Eq.~(\ref{eq:km_tf_short}) imposes a limit on how short the protocol can be~\cite{trizac3}.
-Regarding the energetics statistics, we obtained strong numerical evidence that suggest that the probability distribution functions of work, heat and entropy production satisfy universal simple relations given by Eqs.~(\ref{eq:PWP-W}), (\ref{eq:PQP-Q}) and~(\ref{eq:psp-s}) when we compare the positive versus the negative production of these quantities.
+Regarding the energetics statistics, we obtained strong numerical evidence that suggests that the probability distribution functions of work, heat, and produced entropy satisfy universal simple relations given by Eqs.~(\ref{eq:PWP-W}), ~(\ref{eq:PQP-Q}) and~(\ref{eq:psp-s}) when we compare the positive versus the negative production of these quantities.

-In summary, our research significantly advances the comprehension of stochastic thermodynamics in colloidal Brownian particles.
-We have gained valuable insights into the dynamics of overdamped Brownian particles under time-dependent potentials and external control, facilitating the acceleration of equilibration times.
-These findings hold great potential for the design and application of efficient protocols across diverse scientific and engineering disciplines.